 Tags: PowerShell, SQL Server Integration Services

-A global financial software provider needed to migrate their billing solution from Oracle to SQL Server for one of their strategic clients located at the other end of the world.
+A global financial software provider contacted us to migrate their billing solution from Oracle to SQL Server using SSIS for one of their strategic clients located at the other end of the world.
+They also needed to transfer data from Oracle to SQL Server using SSIS.
 The actual migration had to be performed by the remote team.
 In order to do so, our customer was looking for an automated solution with detailed step by step instructions.

 To meet the customer’s needs, we developed a command prompt migration utility accompanied by extensive documentation for a remote team.
 With our solution, the customer was able to migrate all data within the designated outage window by themselves without any issues.